kcanamar/funkie-coding-blog/content/blog/gin.md

 }
 ```

+In our browser, I am using Chrome, lets navigate to `localhost:3000` and confirm we see our message.

 Since we are going to deploying this we are going to want to setup our `dotenv` package by touching a `.env` file into the root directory along with a `.gitignore` that way our `git commit` doesn't expose our environment variables, if you have a global `.gitignore` you are ahead of the game.

 ```bash